Rhoose (electoral ward): County council elections

+2022 election (3 seats)

 2019 by-election

 A by-election was due to take place on 14 February 2019 following the resignation of Councillor Matthew Lloyd over the council's plans to move Llancarfan Primary School to a new building in Rhoose.
 Candidates included the sitting Conservative Wales Assembly Member, Andrew RT Davies.
 Davies won the election and pledged to oppose the plans of his fellow Conservative councillors to close the local Llancarfan Primary School.
 He had no plans to stand down from his Assembly seat.

 2017 Vale of Glamorgan Council Election

 Longstanding Conservative councillor Jeff James, who had first been elected as a councillor in 1979 to the Vale of Glamorgan Borough Council, decided to retire before the May 2017 election.
-He had also been leader of the Vale of Glamorgan Council fopr seven years from 1999.
+He had also been leader of the Vale of Glamorgan Council for seven years from 1999.
 Both seats were taken by the Conservatives, beating the recently elected Independent councillor into third place.